marcusaasjensen/marcusaasjensen.github.io/content/portfolio/airport-epidemic-modeling.md

 +++

 ✨ **Airport Network Epidemic** is a Unity-based simulation modeling how an epidemic spreads through a network of airports.
 It provides insight into disease propagation and the interconnectedness of global travel hubs.

+{% admonition(type="warning", title="Disclaimer") %}
+This project is old (2022) and is not an accurate depiction of a real world epidemic.

+Although you can try the final version in the latest release, the final project itself was lost.
+You can only access this old project version on GitHub with other added scripts that were only present in the newer lost project.
+{% end %}

 💻 **GitHub Repository**